Full Name: John Adams

 - 1776-06-11 Continental Congress creates committee (Thomas Jefferson, John Adams, Benjamin Franklin, Roger Sherman, and Robert R. Livingston) to draft a Declaration of Independence

-- 1779-09-27 John Adams negotiates Revolutionary War peace terms with Britain
+- 1779-09-27 John Adams negotiates Revolutionary War peace terms with Great Britain

 - 1782-04-19 John Adams secures Dutch Republic's recognition of the United States as an independent government and house he purchased in The Hague, Netherlands became first American embassy.